sudophils/sudophils/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🌱 &nbsp;I'm on track for becoming paractical and build something with Maths, Blockchaain, Artificial Intelligence, Systems Design, and Cloud Architecture.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and speaking at your event, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at philips.nge@gmail.com I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at our youtube channel [PHIXLAB](https://youtube.com/@phixlab)  and subscribe if you find useful content wher I share what i do and what i've learnt.
 I'm open to feedback and suggestions!

 <img align="right" alt="Coding" width="250" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif"/>